eduardvercaemer/booter/kernel/README.md

 # Layout

-We have to main binary images, `boot.bin`, which is in charge of setting our GDT, pur stack, etc. and `kernel.bin`, wihch is our kernel, that will be loaded by `boot.bin` into memory and then handle control to it.
+The file `boot.s` is in charge of loading the rest of the image and passing control, that's it.

+Then, `entry.s` has the code that is executed after that, this is our kernel entry point, after the init process is done, `kmain` is finally called.

+`main.c` contains `kmain`, and is the main file for our kernel.

 # Usage